ekamp/Algo/HomeWork 1 Review.md

 - T(n) = aT(celi(n/b)) + O(n^d) runtime
 - The maximum number of operations the algorithm needs

+###Merge Sort
+- Will use a recursion tree
+- Make two recursive calls each level of the tree per node
+- This stops when you hit the base case where the array size is 0 or 1
+- A recursion tree has roughly log2(n) height if it has a length of n
+- At each level j...log2(n) there are 2^j subproblems each of size n/2^j
+- At each level we do 6n amount of work independent of the level j
+- The total <= 6n*(log2(n) + 1)

 ###Masters Method
 - Used to analyse recursive / recurrances (black box for solving recurrences)
 - Recurrance formatting